 “The necessary response to colonialism’s tactical cleverness is a strategic solidarity amongst the territories occupied by French forces.
 Today we can measure the illusoriness of the famous doctrine according to which organic solidarity exists between the proletariat of colonialist countries and that of colonized peoples.
 In actual fact, the theory of anticolonialism is being formulated today and all the theses previously put forward have proven entirely false.
 In their struggle, colonized peoples must essentially count on their colonized brothers.”

-This has to happen, so that the starved and brutalized world majority, the colonial masses who can't depend on either the Western-capitalist or the Soviet-“socialist” blocs for their development toward real independence (41), can start History over; can for the first time illustrate a human world on a blank slate.
-A tabula rasa holding endless possibilities for those who have reclaimed their humanity from the enemy’s ashes, from right under hopeless Europe's sentinel stare.
-As Fanon put it in the conclusion to his most famous work:
+This has to happen, so that the starved and brutalized world majority, the colonial masses who can't rely on either the Western-capitalist or the Soviet-“socialist” blocs for their real development toward independence, can start History again (41), can for the first time illustrate the human world as with a blank slate.
+A tabula rasa, holding endless possibilities for those who have reclaimed their humanity from the enemy’s ashes, from right under Europe's sentinel stare.

 “The Third World must start over a new history of man which takes account of not only the occasional prodigious theses maintained by Europe but also its crimes, the most heinous of which have been committed at the very heart of man, the pathological dismembering of his functions and the erosion of his unity, and in the context of the community, the fracture, the stratification and the bloody tensions fed by class, and finally, on the immense scale of humanity, the racial hatred, slavery, exploitation and, above all, the bloodless genocide whereby one and a half billion men have been written off….
 If we want to respond to the expectations of our peoples, we must look elsewhere besides Europe.”